deepakjois/website/source/MOOCs/Lang101x Language Revival Securing the Future of Endangered Languages.md

 ---
-title: Lang101x Language Revival: Securing the Future of Endangered Languages
+title: "Lang101x Language Revival: Securing the Future of Endangered Languages"
 published: 2014-08-09
 tags: mooc, linguistics
-lead: Notes from Lang101x Language Revival: Securing the Future of Endangered Languages, a <abbr title="Massive Open Online Course">MOOC</abbr> on <a href="https://edx.org">EdX</a>
+lead: "Notes from Lang101x Language Revival: Securing the Future of Endangered Languages, a <abbr title=\"Massive Open Online Course\">MOOC</abbr> on <a href=\"https://edx.org\">EdX</a>"
 ---

 ### Linguicide (Case for Revival)